jecfish/recorder-demo/README.md

 - Use `npm run replay` to run multiple recordings with Puppeteer Replay CLI.
 - You can also import the JSON file into [Chrome DevTools Recorder](https://goo.gle/devtools-recorder).
 - See `.github/workflows/node.js.yml` to see how to setup the user flows to run on everyday 12:30pm / commits.

+# Run the examples with Google Cloud Run Job

+The `src/screenshot-cloud-ext.js` will take screenshot after every step and save it to `cloud storage`.
+All JSON user flows are in the `/recordings` folder.

+- Register for Google Cloud and Install Cloud CLI
+- Replace any variables in `./set_env_var.sh` for your need
+- Run `./setup_env.sh` to setup your local Google Cloud environment
+- Run `./setup_job.sh` to setup a Cloud Run Job
+- Run `./setup_schedule.sh` to setup a Cloud schedule to run the job every day 12pm
+- Check your cloud console

+## Additional cloud scripts

+- Run `./update_job.sh` to update the job details and rerun
+- Run `./update_repo.sh` to update the artifact and job tag (e.g. increase the version)
+- Run `./update_schedule.sh` to update the schedule to run every 5 min